 In order to select which trip you would like to participate in, please refer to the “Future Breakers” tab.
 There you can find a description of all of the trips that are planned for this year.
 MSU ASB does not disclose the location of trips until the kick-off party, an event we hold to allow participants to meet the other members of their group.
 To be an active citizen, we believe that the social issue and the service that is performed is the most important part of attending an Alternative Break.
 Our goal is to have a program full of people genuinely interested in doing service work for a week.

 Site Leader vs. Participant:

 There are multiple roles within each break.
 Undergraduate students can either be a participant or a site leader.
 Each play a vital role in the making of a great alternative break.
 Students who are looking for leadership opportunities are strongly encouraged to apply for a site leader position.
 Students who may not have the time commitment for weekly site leader meetings but still have a passion for activism are strongly encouraged to apply to be participants.
 No ASB experience necessary to be a site leader!
 The roles of each include the following:

 Participant: Participate in 3 pre-trip meetings as decided upon by the site leaders.
 Participate in break-specific fundraiser and a pre-trip service project.
 Participate in week long service trip.
 Participate in post-trip service and a reorientation event.

-Site Leader: Attend weekly site leader training meetings from 8:30 PM - 10 PM on Wednesday evenings.
+Site Leader: Attend weekly site leader training meetings.
 Plan 3 pre-trip meetings with participants.
 Plan break-specific fundraiser and participate in Adopt-a-Breaker.
 Plan pre-trip service project.
 Participate and be responsible for week long service trip.
 Plan post-trip service.
 Attend reorientation event.
-Attend site leader retreat November 5 - 6.
+Attend site leader retreat in November.
 Be main contact with service and housing sites.
 Be main contact for all participants on your trip.